quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part67_14.2_The_Mathem.md

 :p What happens when you multiply two complex numbers both having a magnitude of 1?
 ??x
-When two complex numbers \(c_1\) and \(c_2\), each with a magnitude of 1, are multiplied together, the product results in a pure rotation.
+When two complex numbers $c_1 $ and$c_2$, each with a magnitude of 1, are multiplied together, the product results in a pure rotation.
 The magnitude of the product is the same as the magnitudes of the inputs (1), and the argument of the product is the sum of the arguments of the input numbers.

 ```java
 public class ComplexNumber {